Skip to main content

 Other Debugging Methods

-This page covers other JavaScript debugging methods besides what is described in Opening the Debugger.
-If you are using a newly created React Native or Expo app, we recommend starting there.
+This page covers how to use legacy JavaScript debugging methods.
+If you are getting started with a new React Native or Expo app, we recommend using React Native DevTools.

 Safari Developer Tools (direct JSC debugging)